GNOME/orca/README-APPLICATION-DEVELOPERS.md

 However, the most basic need for applications is presentation of changes in location, such as focus changes and navigation within text.
 In order for Orca to present such changes, it must be notified via one or more accessible events.
-Unless you have created a custom widget, you should expect that accessibility events will be fired by your application's toolkit.
+Unless you have created a custom widget, you should expect that accessible events will be fired by your application's toolkit.

 Examples of accessible events include: